sharetribe/flex-docs/src/docs/ftw-content/change-ftw-language/index.md

 ---
-title: How to change FTW microcopy language
+title: How to change microcopy language
 slug: how-to-change-ftw-language
 updated: 2022-06-14
 category: ftw-content
 ingress:
-  This guide describes how to change the language used in the Flex Template for Web (FTW) application
+  This guide describes how to change the language used in the Sharetribe Web Template.
 published: true
 ---